s00155398/WH40K/README.md

 ![](media/TauFWPIC1.png)

 This Unreal Engine4 project contains a player controlled third-person character.
 The character is fully animated and modelled as a Tau Fire-Warrior from the popular Sci-Fi franchise Warhammer 40k.

 It also contains a controllable Imperial Space Marine Dreadnought, which is mostly animated and developed.
-Also within the project is several Enemy NPC's with Base AI implementation such as patrol and chase behaviours in regard to the player character.
+Also within the project is several Ork NPC's with Base AI implementation such as patrol and chase behaviours in regard to the player character.

 ## Updates